-In this pack of original patches, I’ve emulated famous vintage analog synths (Minimoog, Polymoog, Moog Modular, Juno, Jupiter, Buchla, EMS Synthi, CS-80), retro digital synths (DX7, D50, SQ80, Casiotone & Portasound), vintage keyboards (Mellotron choirs, Farfisa organ, Clavioline, Wurlitzer electric piano, analog piano, Eminent string machine, Hammond organs, Clavinet, Harpsichord), as well as some acoustic sounds (toy piano, marimba, church bell, male baritone voice).
+For this patch bank, I’ve recreated the sounds of legendary vintage analog synths (Minimoog, Polymoog, Moog Modular, Juno, Jupiter, Buchla, EMS Synthi, CS-80), retro early digital synths (DX7, D50, SQ80, Casiotone & Portasound), vintage keyboards (Mellotron choirs, Farfisa organ, Clavioline, Wurlitzer electric piano, analog piano, Eminent string machine, Hammond organs, Clavinet, Harpsichord), as well as some acoustic sounds (toy piano, marimba, church bell, male baritone voice).

-The easiest way is to use KORG’s free MicroKORG Sound Editor software to transfer the patches from your computer to your synthesizer via MIDI.
-If you don’t already have one, a USB-MIDI cable costs less than $10 these days, and will save you hours of work.
+The easiest way to load these patches onto your microKORG is to use KORG’s free MicroKORG Sound Editor software to transfer the patches from your computer to your synthesizer via MIDI.
+If you don’t already have a MIDI interface, a USB-MIDI cable costs $7-$30 these days, and will save you hours of work.
 If you run into any trouble, check out my troubleshooting guide.

-The amount of time you’ll save is worth the $7 it costs to buy an inexpensive USB MIDI interface such as this one on NewEgg.com.
-But if you’re hellbent on mindnumbing repetitive labor, for the original patches in the pack I have screenshots you can use to manually enter the values into your MicroKORG using the “Edit Select” knobs.
-I’ll try to make time to take screenshots of the new patches as well, and if you have any special requests I can start on those.
+The amount of time you’ll save is worth the ~$10 it costs to buy an inexpensive USB MIDI interface such as this one on NewEgg.com.
+But if you’re hellbent on mindnumbing repetitive labor, you can use the included recipe files to manually enter the patches into the synth using the knobs.

 Yeah, no problem, just email me.